-To avoid buffer underflow during reception, the decoder must wait before starting to decode audio frames, as indicated in PACTYP_BUFFERINFO.
+To avoid buffer underflow during reception, the decoder is expected to wait before starting to decode audio frames, as indicated in PACTYP_BUFFERINFO.

-Note, that it may be necessary to feed several audio frames into the decoder before the first decoded PCM output buffer is available, as described in ISO/IEC 23008-3 Amendment 2, Clause 4 [3].
+Note, that it may be necessary to feed several audio frames into the decoder before the first decoded PCM output buffer is available, as described in ISO/IEC 23008-3 Amendment 2, Clause 22 [3].

-It is recommended that, on tune-in, the receiving device performs a 100ms fade-in on the first PCM output buffer that it receives from the audio decoder.
+It is recommended that, on tune-in, the receiving device perform a 100ms fade-in on the first PCM output buffer that it receives from the audio decoder.